iov-one/docs/docs/weave-tutorial/04-models.md

 var _ morm.Model = (*User)(nil)
 ```

-This is just a helper that enforces User model to fulfill morm.Model interface so that if you forget to implement a method compiler will complain.
+This is just a helper that enforces User model to fulfill morm.Model interface so that if you forget to implement a method, the compiler will complain.
 Guaranteeing it _I am trying to implement this interface_.

 Now let's explain our model's identity:

 ## Auto incremented identities

 `morm.Model` covers auto-incremented IDs for you.
 All you have to do is define `GetID` and `SetID` methods.
-If you defined `bytes id = 2 [(gogoproto.customname) = "ID"];` on `codec.proto` you do not even need to write `GetID` method by yourself, Thanks to prototool it will be generated automatically.
+If you defined `bytes id = 2 [(gogoproto.customname) = "ID"];` on `codec.proto` you do not even need to write `GetID` method by yourself.
+Thanks to prototool it will be generated automatically.
 You will only need to define `SetID` method.

 ## Custom identity